Notes on risk management

 In addition to the decision-making bodies specified above, the Bank of Finland also has an internal working group on responsible investment.
 The working group makes decisions on the companies to be excluded from or brought back within the scope of the Bank’s investment activities.
 These decisions are based on responsible investment principles and are taken using analyses of an external service provider.

 The Bank of Finland has a Financial Risks Committee which, independently of the management of financial assets is tasked with supporting the Board by supervising and assessing financial risks that may affect the Bank’s balance sheet.
-The committee is not a decision-making body but instead gives recommendations and submits matters to the Board for information or decision, as necessary.
+The committee is not a decision-making body but instead gives recommendations and may submit matters to the Board for information or decision, as necessary.
 The Financial Risks Committee is chaired by the Board member responsible for risk control.

 The Bank of Finland also has an Operational and Cyber Risks Committee.
 The task of the committee is to evaluate the Bank’s level of operational and cyber risks management and to give instructions and make recommendations on development of risk management procedures.
 Similarly to the Financial Risks Committee, the Operational and Cyber Risks Committee is not a decision-making body but instead gives recommendations and submits matters to the Board for information or decision, as necessary.
 The Operational and Cyber Risks Committee is chaired by the Board member responsible for risk control.